JHRobotics/softgpu/README.md

 For comparison, [video from real end-of-era PC is here](https://youtu.be/JqHw-Oh3TfY).
 So, some work still needs to be done :-)

+## Hypervisor specific setup

+Here are some brief steps for individual virtualisation software:
+- VirtualBox
+- VMware Workstation/Player
+- QEMU

-## VirtualBox VM setup with HW acceleration
+### VirtualBox VM setup with HW acceleration
 1) Create new VM selecting *Machine -> New* in menu
 2) Type: Microsoft Windows, Version: Windows 98
-3) Base memory: **512 MB** (256 MB is minimum, but more 512 MB isn't recommended without additional patches!), CPU: 1
+3) Base memory: **512 MB** (this is minimum (for vGPU10), but more 512 MB isn't recommended without additional patches!), CPU: 1
 4) Disk size: recommended is at least 20 GB for 98/Me (you can select less, but HDD becomes full faster).
 Select 2 GB if you plan install Windows 95.
 Tip: If you storing virtual machine on classic HDD, check *Pre-allocate Full Size*, because it leads to lower disk image fragmentation.
 5) Finish wizard
 6) Open VM setting